marco262/my_wiki/data/onednd/class/druid.md

 If another Druid feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

-***Changing Your Prepared Spells.*** Whenever you finish a Long Rest, you can change your list of prepared spells, replacing one or more of the spells there with other Druid spells for which you have spell slots.
+***Changing Your Prepared Spells.*** Whenever you finish a [[glossary:Long Rest]], you can change your list of prepared spells, replacing one or more of the spells there with other Druid spells for which you have spell slots.
 Preparing a new list requires time spent in meditation: at least 1 minute per spell level for each spell you add to the list.

 ***Spellcasting Ability.*** Wisdom is your Spellcasting Ability for your Druid spells.